 - o Development

-- o Social, environmental and economic imperatives for sustainability
+- Social, environmental and economic imperatives for sustainability

 - o Geopolitics

-- o Educational reform
+- Educational reform

-- o Health and wellbeing, and
+- Health and wellbeing, and

-- o Cultural impacts.
+- Cultural impacts.

 As a senior seminar, considerable latitude is provided to the students in the determination of the specific topic sequence for extended exploration and demonstration of concepts and constructs as designed by the course participants themselves: Geography and Change will exemplify effective student engagement in practice.